RoboWars-IIT-Mandi/ResourcesAndNotes/Saved tabs and Notes/BattleBot BLDC.md

 - Weapon Drum ki MOI pata lag jaaye, to usse time to reach full speed, or even just speed, wo equation kya hogi?
+- Agar motor is rated for a higher Voltage than what we are running on, dows this mean that the motor just got more inefficient?
+Since heat loss is I^2R, and I would be same irrespective of Voltage??(Think in terms of resistance, as Resistance squared hota for difference between motors of same dimension but different kv i.e. different max voltage)
 - How to choose motor when the same motor has different kv ratings?
 Higer Kv have lower max Voltage, which is ideal as in our case we are doing 6S which is typically the lowest Max Voltage for BLDCs, thought is that we can churn the most power for the Voltage(i.e. 24 in our case).
 How does this affect the other characteristics of the motor, surely there should be implications?
 Check [Vedder article](https://vedder.se/2014/10/chosing-the-right-bldc-motor-and-battery-setup-for-an-electric-skateboard/) for choosing skateboard motors.

 BLDC ki max speed (unloaded) tab hoti jab back emf is equal to supply voltage.
 Torque is prop to amount of current flowing.
 At no load max speed, no diff in voltage b/w voltage of motor and supply, hence no current, hence no torque.\